HIGHLIGHTS

 • DOCUMENTARY FILM

 A filmmaker group (Third Street Studio) was contracted to capture the daily lives of four home-based workers, including their paid and unpaid routines, and how these routines interface with the architecture of the home and the wider neighbourhood.
-Filming of participants commenced in April 2023, and is estimated to conclude in September 2023.
+Filming of participants commenced in April 2023, and was concluded in August 2023.
+The film is expected to be released late 2024.

 OBJECTIVE 3: PATHWAYS